 $\forall f,g\in C^{\infty}(M)$ and $\forall \alpha \in\mathbb{R}$.
 Like contact manifolds, cocontact manifolds are Jacobi manifolds; given $f,g \in C^{\infty}(M)$ the Jacobi bracket of $f$ and $g$ is defined by

 In canonical coordinates, we have

 Time-dependent contact Hamiltonian systems are defined under the formalism of cocontact geometry.
-Given $H\in C^{\infty}(M)$ the dynamic of the Hamiltonian system on $(M,\theta,\eta)$ (the phase space) with Hamiltonian function $H$ is defined by the evolution vector field $E_{H}=X_{H}+R_{t}$.
-In canonical coordinates
+Given $H\in C^{\infty}(M)$, the dynamics of the Hamiltonian system on $(M,\theta,\eta)$ (the phase space) with Hamiltonian function $H$ is defined by the evolution vector field $E_{H}=X_{H}+R_{t}$ which is the solution to equations